 Some specific examples of private bank loans include:

 Equipment purchasing represents some of the biggest costs a business will ever spend.
 Without any startup funds, it’s not likely that smaller companies will be able to buy these high priced pieces of equipment they need to deliver their services.
-With an, banks help businesses buy the various pieces of equipment they need to deliver their services.
+With an equipment loan program, banks help businesses buy the various pieces of equipment they need to deliver their services.

 These equipment loans are secured against the actual equipment purchased.
 This means that if the borrower can’t repay the loan, the lender can reclaim the equipment.
 The lender and borrower will sign a loan contract that specifies which equipment to buy.